 With more schools expected to become academies, improving the conversion process is essential to being able to deliver for them

-The Department for Education (DfE) wants to improve the process for schools converting to academy status by replacing legacy technology with something more user-centred
+The Department for Education (DfE) needs to improve the process for schools converting to academy status, replacing legacy technology with something more user-centred

 We’re working together with DfE staff and another agency in blended, multidisciplinary teams to research, design and deliver different parts of the services responsible for converting schools to academies and running them once they are established.